ngakan5/Flex-Installer/README.md

 # ***Thank you all!***

 Thanks everyone from Reddit for the feedback and support!
-Planning to add GitHub-based distribution next (suggested by the community).
 Iam working and planning on more improvements and i appreciate all the feedback!

 [![Star on GitHub](https://img.shields.io/badge/Star%20on%20GitHub-0ea5e9?style=for-the-badge&logo=github&logoColor=white&labelColor=000000)](https://github.com/iamsopotatoe-coder/Flex-Installer)